The Fate of the Lusitania

 The Lusitania left New York from Pier 54 on its last journey on May 1, 1915.
 There was much talk about the safety of the voyage and about its possible target by German U-boats before it sailed.
 There was debate at the time as to whether the ship was carrying war munitions, but most scholars today agree that it most likely carried bullets, fuses, and shells.
 The sinking claimed the lives of 1,198 of Lusitania’s passengers and crew, with only 761 surviving.
 Among the dead were 128 American citizens.
 The sinking, which didn’t immediately propel the US into the war, certainly influenced public opinion in favor of it.

-Today, Pier 54 is covered in asphalt and completely empty except for an entrance archway, which still bears, if you look closely, the inscription for the Cunard-White Star Line (the two shipping lines merged in 1934).
+Today, Pier 54 is no longer a shipping pier, but it does still maintain an entrance archway from this day’s which still bears, if you look closely, the inscription for the Cunard-White Star Line (the two shipping lines merged in 1934).
 For many, Pier 54 is known as the pier where the RMS Carpathia brought survivors of the Titanic in 1912.
 You can read more about the development of the pier, its connection to the Titanic, and the development of the Greenwich Village waterfront in this past Off the Grid post.